-Let’s talk about … maintaining concrete bridges.
+Let’s talk about … maintaining concrete bridges and other infrastructure.

 Or if you’d prefer to listen in the background, play this podcast on the topic!